nf-core/crisprseq/docs/output/screening.md

 </details>

-[FastQC](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/) gives general quality metrics about your sequenced reads.
-It provides information about the quality score distribution across your reads, per base sequence content (%A/T/G/C), adapter contamination and overrepresented sequences.
-For further reading and documentation see the [FastQC help pages](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/Help/).
+[cutadapt](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/).
+Cutadapt finds and removes adapter sequences, primers, poly-A tails and other types of unwanted sequence from your high-throughput sequencing reads.
+MAGeCK count normally automatically detects adapter sequences and trims, however if trimming lengths are different, cutadapt can be used, as mentioned [here](https://sourceforge.net/p/mageck/wiki/advanced_tutorial/).
+For further reading and documentation see the [cutadapt helper page](https://cutadapt.readthedocs.io/en/stable/guide.html).

 ## Counting